 It’s annoying when you need an instant response to your query but you can’t get it.
 It’s frustrating!.
 You will either leave for another brand or send the email and expect a reply soon — which often takes more than 48 hours.
 It is sad, right?

 Live chat is an awesome technology if implemented with ample human resources, it can help you move your visitors to the bottom of the sales funnel faster.
-However, when enough attention is not given to live chat due to lack of resources since it’s a costly affair after-all, it eventually leads to unhappy endings and delivers worst possible customer experience ever imagined by the business.
+However, when enough attention is not given to live chat due to lack of resources since it’s a costly affair after-all.
+It eventually leads to unhappy endings and delivers the worst possible customer experience ever imagined by the businesses.

 Another reason, GEN Y & GEN Z (millennials) act promptly and today’s most interfaces of big brands are still not able to cope up with these generations.